marc-hanheide/TMuLE/README.md

 ## What is TMuLE for?

 To simply control [tmux](https://github.com/tmux/tmux/wiki) sessions to deploy pre-configured software system very easily.
-All it needs is a configuration file (in JSON) and different sub-systems (defined as different windows in a joint tmux sessions) can be launch and stopped conveniently.
+All it needs is a configuration file (in YAML) and different sub-systems (defined as different windows in a joint tmux sessions) can be launch and stopped conveniently.

 ## Concepts